Lietuvos sveikatos mokslų universitetas About NERP Editorial Office Instructions to Authors Links All Issues

 Milda Naginevičiūtė 1

-1 Department of Nursing and Care, Faculty of Nursing, Lithuanian University of Health Sciences, Lithuania
+1 Department of Nursing, Faculty of Nursing, Lithuanian University of Health Sciences, Lithuania

 Keywords